yashburshe/CS4530-Fall-2025/Activities/Module13 Activity.md

 12. Once the site is deployed, copy the client URL.
 As before, you can find this in purple near the top of the "Logs" page.
 13. Open the [Render Dashboard](https://dashboard.render.com/) again.
 Choose the project you have created, and go back to service called "Web Service".
 14. Click on the "Environment" tab.
-15. Add a new environment variable called `CLIENT_URL`.
+15. In server deployment, add a new environment variable called `CLIENT_URL`.
 For the value, add the client URL (make sure you are adding this env. variable in the server's settings, not the client's).
 You should now have two environment variables for your server: `MONGDB_URI` and `CLIENT_URL`.
 16. Click on the "Redirects/Rewrites" tab.
 17. Add a "Rewrite" action with Source "/\*" and Destination "/index.html" this will point all traffic to our React page so that React Router can handle the routing instead of Render.com
 18. Click "Save Changes"